Zwelabo/AMR/README.md

 # Set B: AMC analysis script- MAAP2 (ASLM)
 This R script processes and analyzes antimicrobial consumption (AMC) data to calculate Defined Daily Doses (DDD) and DDD per 1,000 inhabitants per day (DiD), with visualization of trends and patterns.
+Please follow the Steps 1 to 4 below to be able to utilize the scripts develop.

 ## Step 1: Set-Up and Software Installation
 To get started, install the required software: